 As for water resistance rating, at 100 meters it is adequate to the task of protecting the mechanism from the elements.

 7. Glycine Airman SST 12 Blue Dial (ref.
 GL0073): $995 (MSRP)

 As usual, the second and third time zones are displayed by an extra hour hand that points at two chapter disks on the dial and the bezel flange.
-While the former is set using the crown at three o’clock, the latter is manipulated by a slit-headed crown at 2 hours (well, it’s 6 and 4 hour respectively in this particular case.)
-The ergonomics isn’t its strongest suit, yet the watch still makes a strong impression with its attention to even the minutest details.
+While the former is set using the crown at three o’clock, the latter is manipulated by a slit-headed crown at 2 hours (well, it’s 6 and 4 hours respectively in this particular case.)
+The ergonomics isn’t its strongest suit, yet the Airman still makes a strong impression with its attention to even the minutest details.